 For the activity, you will need the following:

-- A picture of President Monson.
+- A picture of the current prophet.
 Check the library if need be.

 - The word “WORDS” and the word “STAND” written on a piece of paper.
-Find mine HERE;
+You can download and print a copy from my Resource Library.

 - A picture that depicts “work,” The Gospel Art Book image of the boy planting flowers would work nicely.
 Find it HERE.**